 |---|---|---|---|

-The golden rule: Start with 1β2.5 mg THC, wait at least 2 hours before redosing, and increase by 1 mg increments over multiple sessions.
-In our experience, most new users find their comfort zone between 2.5 and 10 mg.
+The golden rule: Start with 1-2.5 mg THC, wait at least 2 hours before redosing, and increase by 1 mg increments over multiple sessions. across grower communities, most new users find their comfort zone between 2.5 and 10 mg.
 Rushing to higher doses is the most common mistake we see.

 Tincture Potency Calculator: Know Your Dose